matgat/lltool/readme.md

 $ lltool [convert|update|help] [switches] [path(s)]
 ```

-The first argument selects the task; the order of the subsequent arguments
-is not relevant, except when the command switch must be followed by a value
-such as `--out/--to` or `--options`.

 > [!TIP]
+> * The first argument selects the task
+> * The order of the subsequent arguments is not relevant
+> * Some switches such as `--to` or `--options` require to be followed by a string
 > * The switches can be passed in a brief notation using a single hyphen,
 >   for example `-vF` is equivalent to `--verbose --force`.
-> * The program won't overwrite an existing file unless you `--force` it.
+> * The program won't overwrite any existing file unless you `--force` it.

 To check all the available command line arguments: